threefoldfoundation/info_threefold_pub/wiki/tfgrid/farming/farming2/farming_reward2.md

     - minting consensus needs to be achieved before minting can happen
     - in transaction message the hash will be stored which is link to the proof of the capacity for each minting operation

-> DISCLAIMER: ThreeFold Foundation organizes this process.
+> DISCLAIMER: ThreeFold Dubai organizes this process.
 This process is the result of the execution of code written by open source developers (zero-os and minting code) and a group of people - who checks this process voluntarily.
-No claims can be made or damages asked for to any person or group related to ThreeFold Foundation like but not limited to the different councils.
+No claims can be made or damages asked for to any person or group related to ThreeFold Dubai like but not limited to the different councils.

 ### Maximum amount of TFT